Imran407704/HostInjection/README.md

 ## Payload Generation

-Payloads are automatically generated from your attacker domain and wordlist:
+Payloads are automatically generated from your attacker domain and header wordlist:

 - Base domain: `attacker.com`
 - With ports: `attacker.com:80`, `attacker.com:443`